-Bliss balls usually nutrient dense, gluten and refined sugar-free.
+Bliss balls are usually nutrient dense and refined sugar-free.
 Sweetened with maple syrup and rolled in 3 toppings, these super-balls are crammed with useful goodness.
 I usually double, keeping one batch chilled and on hand for the week ahead and freezing the remaining one for later.

 To soften the cashews, I do a quick 30 minute pre-soak in boiling which softens the nuts and helps them to breakdown and combine easily into the date mixture.
 I love the caramel flavour of maple syrup but you can use honey if you’re not making it vegan.
 As far as the coatings go, cocoa, acai powder and sesame seeds are perfect.
 Remember to toast the seeds before coating the bliss balls.

 Cashew and tahini bliss balls